Parece que o seu navegador está desatualizado.

 Electrical current is 220-240 volts, 50Hz.
 Two-pin round European-style plugs are used.

-The official currency is the Euro (EUR), which is divided into 100 cents.
+The official is the Euro (EUR), which is divided into 100 cents.
 Major credit cards are widely accepted.
 Foreign currency can be changed at banks, post offices or bureaux de change (usually indicated by the letters GWK).
 Banks are closed on weekends but bureaux de change are open.
 ATMs are widely distributed and most are open 24 hours a day.

 The international access code for the Netherlands is +31.
 Local mobile phone operators have the Netherlands extremely well covered with GSM 900 and 1800 networks, which have roaming agreements with most international operators.
 Internet cafes are widely available.